dianariyanto/virtual-display-linux/README.md

 * Armbian 5.0 xrdp with Realvnc Client
 * Fedora 34 - Gnome 40 on Xorg with Deskreen
 * Waiting your report here.

-## [UPDATED] Not working on Nvidia GPU

-This VDL Monitor only work for intel CPUs with integrated graphics.
-If you are using an Nvidia GPU, you can follow [this instruction](https://github.com/dianariyanto/virtual-display-linux/issues/9#issuecomment-786389065).

 ## Remote Client